burodepeper/diesel/README.md

 - Horizontal movement of each `Pane` is controlled by a `Tween`
 - Each `Pane` is controller by a custom `PaneController`
-- Each `Pane` is set to debug-mode, where its unsnapped absolute position and size is drawn on the canvas
+- For debugging purposes, each `Pane` has its `BoundingBox` enabled, which shows the unsnapped size and position of the `Pane` as an outline

 ## Documentation